Reach out and touch the tip of your finger to the

 taller order, which makes the human body seem even more impressive.

 One of the big difficulties of making well-behaved robots is that

 simple electric motors are impossible to move precisely.
 That's why a

 lot of robots swap ordinary motors for what are called stepper

 motors (or, sometimes, stepping motors), which can turn through "steps"—well-defined

 angles—under precise electronic control.
 What are they are how do

 they work?
 Let's take a closer look!

-Photo: A couple of typical DC stepper motors from an old inkjet printer.
+Photo: A typical DC stepper motor from an old inkjet printer.
 How do we know?
-There are multiple leads coming out of them (unlike with a simple DC motor, which has only two leads).
+There are multiple leads coming out of it (unlike with a simple DC motor, which has only two leads).
 Another way of telling a stepper motor is to hold it near your ear and slowly rotate the axle with your fingers.
 You should hear and feel the individual steps, a bit like winding a wristwatch.

 An ordinary electric motor is based on a simple